 “As cybersecurity threats to our communities continue to rise, we must recruit and retain diverse top talent to defend against today’s threats and build a more resilient future,” Mayorkas said.

 DHS is also rethinking the way it vets cyber talent.
-In standing up a Network Operations and Security Center to respond to cyber incidents, Hysen said DHS is working with the U.S. Digital Service to use their Subject Matter Expert Qualification (SMEQA) program, which rethinks the way agencies vet job applicants.
+In standing up a Network Operations and Security Center to respond to cyber incidents, Hysen said DHS is working with the U.S. Digital Service to use their Subject Matter Expert Qualification Assessment (SMEQA) method, which rethinks the way agencies vet job applicants.

 As part of this process, subject matter experts help conduct technical reviews of applicants’ resumes earlier in the process.
 DHS is still in the final stages of that work, but Hysen said the SMEQA process is already giving the agency a “much higher level of talent.”